kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 In this tutorial, we will walk through the process of using Kili to evaluate the performance of a machine learning model in production.

-We will learn how to push such labels, and how to visualize the quality of those predicted labels.
+We will learn how to push model-generated labels to Kili and how to visualize their quality.

 ```python